Q. What is India Giving Day?

 Q. Who is organizing India Giving Day?

 India Giving Day is being organized by the India Philanthropy Alliance (IPA), a 5-year-old coalition of India-focused nonprofits active across the United States.
-IPA's chairman is Deepak Raj, of Raj Associates, and its vice-chairs are Nishant Pandey of AIF, and Minoo Gupta of FFE.
+IPA's chairman is Deepak Raj, of Raj Associates, and its vice-chairs are Nishant Pandey of AIF, Minoo Gupta of FFE, and Jay Sehgal of Sehgal Foundation.
 IPA's director is Alex Counts.

 Q. Who is managing the technology, such as the India Giving Day website and donation portal?

 The India Philanthropy Alliance has contracted with GiveGab/Bonterra, the market leader in giving day technology, to manage the website and giving portal.

 Q. How much of my donation goes to the nonprofit?

 GiveGab charges a 3.5% campaign management fee on all donations.
 Credit Card processing fees are an additional 2.5% + $0.30 for all major credit cards (Visa, MasterCard, American Express, and Discover).
 Donors are given the option to cover the fees, and based on the experience of other giving days, most agree to do so.
 All donations are final and cannot be refunded.
 Any donations processed outside of India Giving Day donation period, through GiveGab.com, or subsequent recurring donations are subject to transaction fees outlined above.
 Matching funds that the campaign and participating organizations make available can increase the value of donations significantly.
 Already, the campaign has secured a commitment of $125,000 that will match selected donations to participating organizations through a transparent process.

 The organization(s) you choose to support will have access to your name and email address.
 This information is used solely to send thank you messages, provide the option to receive future notifications, and to notify you of future activities.